jelmer/dulwich/README.rst

 Installation
 ------------

-By default, Dulwich' setup.py will attempt to build and install the optional C extensions.
+By default, Dulwich' setup.py will attempt to build and install the optional Rust extensions.
 The reason for this is that they significantly improve the performance since some low-level operations that are executed often are much slower in CPython.